Can Language Models Handle a Non-Gregorian Calendar? The Case of the Japanese wareki: Abstract

 \section{Abstract}

 Temporal reasoning and knowledge are essential capabilities for language models (LMs).
 While much prior work has analyzed and improved temporal reasoning in LMs, most studies have focused solely on the Gregorian calendar.
 However, many non-Gregorian systems, such as the Japanese, Hijri, and Hebrew calendars, are in active use and reflect culturally grounded conceptions of time.
 If and how well current LMs can accurately handle such non-Gregorian calendars has not been evaluated so far.
-Here, we present a systematic evaluation of how well open-source LMs handle one such non-Gregorian system: the Japanese calendar.
-For our evaluation, we create datasets for four tasks that require both temporal knowledge and temporal reasoning.
-Evaluating a range of English-centric and Japanese-centric LMs, we find that some models can perform calendar conversions, but even Japanese-centric models struggle with Japanese-calendar arithmetic and with maintaining consistency across calendars.
-Our results highlight the importance of developing LMs that are better equipped for culture-specific calendar understanding.
+Here, we present a systematic evaluation of how well language models handle one such non-Gregorian system: the Japanese \wareki.
+We create datasets that require temporal knowledge and reasoning in using \wareki dates.
+Evaluating open and closed LMs, we find that some models can perform calendar conversions, but GPT-4o, Deepseek V3, and even Japanese-centric models struggle with Japanese calendar arithmetic and knowledge involving \wareki dates.
+Error analysis suggests corpus frequency of Japanese calendar expressions and a Gregorian bias in the model's knowledge as possible explanations.
+Our results show the importance of developing LMs that are better equipped for culture-specific tasks such as calendar understanding. \footnote{ \href{https://github.com/cl-tohoku/Non-Gregorian-Calendar}{github.com/cl-tohoku/Non-Gregorian-Calendar} }